Skip to content

 Accommodations

-The University of Utah is committed to providing accommodations to all qualified students, faculty or staff with a disability.
-Residents or applicants for housing should make requests for accommodations in their living environment in writing at the Main Office of University Student Apartments (1945 Sunnyside Avenue, Salt Lake City, UT 84108) or by email at apartments@usa.utah.edu.
-All information is voluntary and confidential.
+The University of Utah is committed to providing reasonable accommodations to all qualified students, faculty or staff with a disability.
+Residents or applicants for housing should make requests for accommodations in their living environment to The Center for Disability and Access (CDA).
+CDA will review the request for accommodation and work with Sunnyside Apartments staff to provide reasonable accommodations to your housing.

 uparrow